Expo 2010

 By the end of the expo, over 73 million people had visited – a record attendance – and 246 countries and international organizations had participated.
 On 16 October 2010, the expo set a single-day record of over 1.03 million visitors.

 History

 Early participation and hosting

 Shanghai has been one of the main cities envisioned to host the expos for some time.
 Many scholars have written about the possibility and made suggestions in books.
 Unofficial participation in fairs outside China have happened since 1851.
-In 1910, the Qing dynasty decided to host China's first fair with the Nanyang industrial exposition.
+In 1910, the Qing dynasty decided to host China's first fair with the Nanyang Industrial Exposition in Nanjing (then usually spelled Nanking).

 Selection process

 Shanghai scored the highest in each of the four rounds of voting at the 132nd Meeting of the Bureau of International Expositions in Prince's Palace of Monaco, Monte Carlo, Monaco, with Yeosu, South Korea maintaining second place.
 Yeosu later won the bid to host Expo 2012, a three-month specialized world expo.